844-914-1942

 Leasing, by contrast, is an operating expense, not an asset purchase.
 You get dedicated access to an aircraft for a set term without buying a share.
 This makes it a much more financially accessible option with a lower barrier to entry.
 It’s a straightforward way to secure consistent private travel without the long-term financial entanglement of fractional programs.

-Common Myths About Private Jet Leasing
+Debunking Common Private Jet Lease Myths

 The world of private aviation can seem exclusive, and leasing often comes with its own set of assumptions.
 Many people believe it's out of reach or overly complicated, but the reality is often quite different.
 When you look closer, you'll find that leasing is a flexible and strategic way to fly private, tailored to fit specific travel needs and financial goals.
 Let's clear the air and look at some of the most common myths about leasing a private jet, so you can make an informed decision that works for you.